-How to Develop Internal Communication Platform for Your Business
+How to Build an Internal Communication Software for Business

-Communication is vital for any business.
-When it’s just a small company of 2-10 people, standard or corporate messengers like Slack will do well.
-Yet, as you hire new people and build a more branched structure, you’ll likely face the need to develop an internal communication platform.
+Internal communications are are vital for any business.
+When it’s just a small company of 2-10 people employees, standard or corporate messengers like Slack will do well.
+Yet, as you hire new employees and build a more branched structure, you’ll likely face the need to develop a company internal communication software.

-Why?
-Because existing solutions don’t perfectly match your business needs.
+You might need it because existing solutions don’t perfectly match your use case.

 At this point, some may think that the communication problem is exaggerated.
-So is there actually a point to develop an internal communication software for business?
+So is there actually a point to develop an intranet software for business?
 Let’s look at what stats tell us:

-- 4 in 5 Americans consider employee communication as a key factor in developing trust in the workplace (source);
+- 4 in 5 Americans consider team communication as a key factor in developing trust in the workplace & effective internal workflow (source);

-- another study reveals that employees are about 5 times more likely to have high job enthusiasm and 21 times more likely to be committed to the company if they feel genuinely listened to by their managers (source);
+- another study reveals that team members & single employees are about 5 times more likely to have high job enthusiasm and 21 times more likely to be committed to the company if they feel genuinely listened to by their managers (source);

-- 85% of employees feel most motivated when they get regular updates on company news (source).
+- 85% of team members & single employees feel most motivated when they get regular updates on company news (meaning that company cares for employee engagement) (source).

 “Ok, this is just chatter that has little connection to my KPIs and business metrics!” you may say, “I still see no point in building my own communication platform.”

 However, such a product may directly influence your financial metrics: